galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-volcanoplot/tutorial.md

 {: .question}

 As in the previous plots, genes are coloured if they pass the thresholds for FDR and Log Fold Change.
 Here all the genes of interest are significant (red or blue) except for two genes, Mcl1 and Gmfg.
 Gmfg, has an FDR just very slightly outside the significance threshold we used of 0.01 (0.0105).
-Mcl1 is the authors' gene of interest and they showed that it's expression did increase at the protein level but not at the transcription level, as we can see here, suggesting it is regulated post-transcriptionally.
+Mcl1 is the authors' gene of interest and they showed that while it's expression did increase at the protein level, it did not increase at the transcription level, as we can see here, suggesting it is regulated post-transcriptionally.

 > ### {% icon tip %} Tip: R code
 >
 > You can get the R code used to generate the plot under *Output Options* in the tool form.
 You can edit this code in R if you want to customise the plot.
-See the ({% link topics/transcriptomics/tutorials/rna-seq-viz-with-volcanoplot-r/tutorial.md %}) tutorial for an example of how to do this.
+See the [Visualization of RNA-Seq results with Volcano Plot in R]({% link topics/transcriptomics/tutorials/rna-seq-viz-with-volcanoplot-r/tutorial.md %}) tutorial for how to do this.
 >
 {: .tip}